giachello/beoplay/README.md

 ## Installation

 Installation for the moment is in the custom_components.
-Just copy the full contents of this repository (except for the README and PNG files) into the config/custom_components/beoplay folder in your Home Assistant system.
-(You need to create the beoplay folder).
-The restart Home Assistant.
+Just copy the full contents of this repository (except for the README and PNG files) into the config/custom_components/beoplay folder in your Home Assistant system (You'll need to create the beoplay folder.
+If you are installing over a previous version, delete all the contents and start fresh).
+Then, restart Home Assistant.

 Configuration is very simple, go to Configuration -> Integrations -> Add Integration (bottom right corner), search for BeoPlay and insert the host name or IP.